vmegan/100-days-of-code/log.md

 **Thoughts:**  Added a skills and changed the layout again.
 Need some inspiration.
 Have to design icons and place on page

 **Link to work:**  Local File - Will Upload when finished.

+### Day 11: January 14, 2017

+**Today's Progress**: Added responsive content

+**Thoughts:**  Added icons which will not line up right.
+Not sure if it is foundation or something I didn't set up right.
+Need to resize project screenshots and wrap up this project tomorrow.

+**Link to work:**  Local File - Will Upload when finished.